pytorch/torchrec/docs/source/high-level-arch.rst

 management and GPU utilization, as well as get introduced to TorchRec's base components and sharding strategies.

-Modern deep learning models include an ever increasing number of parameters as well as the size of the dataset growing substantially.
-These models have gotten to a point where distributed deep learning is required to successfully train these models in sufficient time.
-In this paradigm, two main approaches have been developed: data parallelism and model parallelism.
-TorchRec focuses on the latter for sharding of embedding tables.

 In effect, TorchRec provides parallelism primitives allowing hybrid data parallelism/model parallelism, embedding table sharding, planner to generate sharding plans, pipelined training, and more.